-Metro Cities supports solutions to vacant and boarded properties that recognize:

-- Prevention is more cost effective than a cure; - The causes of this problem are many and varied, thus the solutions must be as well; and - It is not simply a "city" problem so cities must not be expected to bear the bulk of the burden of mitigation.
+Metro Cities supports solutions to vacant and boarded properties that recognize that prevention is more cost effective than a cure, the causes of this problem are many and varied, requiring a variety of solutions, and cities must not be expected to bear the bulk of the burden of mitigation, because it is not simply a "city" problem.
 Further, Metro Cities supports:

-- Registration of vacant and boarded properties; - Allowing cities to acquire vacant and boarded properties before deterioration and vandalism result in unsalvageable structures, including providing financial tools such as increasing eminent domain flexibility; - Improving the ability of cities to recoup the increased public safety, management, and enforcement costs related to vacant properties; - Improvement of the redemption process to provide increased notification to renters, strengthen the ability of homeowners to retain their properties, and reduce the amount of time a property is vacant;

-- Expedition of the tax forfeiture process; - Increasing financial tools for neighborhood recovery efforts, including tax increment financing; and - Year-round notification by utility companies of properties not receiving utility service.
+Registration of vacant and boarded properties;

+- Allowing cities to acquire vacant and boarded properties before deterioration and vandalism result in unsalvageable structures, including providing financial tools such as increasing eminent domain flexibility; - Improving the ability of cities to recoup the increased public safety, management, and enforcement costs related to vacant properties; - Improvement of the redemption process to provide increased notification to renters, strengthen the ability of homeowners to retain their properties, and reduce the amount of time a property is vacant; - Expedition of the tax forfeiture process; - Increasing financial tools for neighborhood recovery efforts, including tax increment financing; and - Year-round notification by utility companies of properties not receiving utility service.